Restoration Shaman Healing Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 Ancestral Guidance should be used when incoming group damage is

-high and notably heals only 3 injured targets at a time for a high amount,
+high and notably heals only 3 injured targets at a time for a low amount,

 allowing you to use it alongside other cooldowns, especially

-in order to convert their high raw throughput increase into smart healing.
-While
+in order to convert the high raw throughput increase into smart healing.
+Alternatively,

 Ascendance